SEDoug/TipCalculator/README.md

 #### Example
 When a person gets the check at the end of a meal and they would like to calculate how much to leave for a tip for their server, they need to do mental math.
 The point of the tip calculator is to enter the bill total, choose a percentage tip they would like to leave, and the app tells them how much money that would equal.

+My bill is $15.39.
+My server was pretty good so I want to give a decent tip.
+I think maybe 18% would be good.
+I would really like a calculator that I can use to help me figure out how much money 15.39 * 0.18 equals.
+Or maybe I would like to fiddle with the percentage to give a number I think it good.

 #### Sheet Views
 <b>Horizontal Layout with new button and color</b><br>
 ![java-code](https://raw.githubusercontent.com/SEDoug/TipCalculator/master/tablet03.JPG)<hr>